Updated May 9, 2023

 D. Object-oriented Database Management Systems

-Object-oriented Database Management Systems also called OODBMS.
-It represents the data as objects and also supports the classes of objects and their properties like inheritance and all, it works with an object in programming languages similarly works in database objects.
-To represent composite or larger objects and objects linked to each other as by an “is-part-of” relationship.
+Object-oriented Database Management Systems, also called OODBMS.
+It represents the data as objects and supports the classes of objects and their properties like inheritance and all; it works with an object in programming languages and similarly works in database objects.
+You can represent composite or larger objects and objects linked to each other by an ‘is-part-of’ relationship using a table.

 - Open-source – MySQL is an open-source license.
 So we get it free, nothing to pay to use it.

-- Implemented language – MySQL Written in C, C++.
+- Implemented language – MySQL Written in C and C++.

 - Powerful – MySql handles a large subset of the data with the functionality of the most powerful database packages.
-So it makes MySQL is a very powerful program.
+So it makes MySQL a compelling program.

 - SQL data language – SQL data language is used by MySQL, which is a standard database language commonly used in most databases.
 So it is compatible with other databases also.

-- Operating systems – On many operating systems the MySQL works with many languages like C, C++, PHP, PERL, JAVA, and so on.
+- Operating systems – On many operating systems, MySQL works with many languages like C, C++, PHP, PERL, JAVA, and so on.

-- Large data sets – With large data sets MySQL works well and even very fast.
+- Large data sets – MySQL works well and quickly with large data sets.

-- Web development – MySQL can also be used in web applications as it is working with PHP and most web development languages.
+- Web development – You can also use MySQL in web applications because it works with PHP and most web development languages.

 - Supports large databases – MySQL works with large databases.
-The default file size limit for a table is 4GB, which can be increased depending on the operating system, up to 50 million rows or more in a table.
+The default file size limit for a table is 4GB, but you can increase it depending on the operating system.
+A table can hold up to 50 million rows or more.

 - Multi-layered design – MySQL is a multi-layered server design with independent modules.
-As it is fully multithreaded by using kernel threads, it uses multiple CPUs if they are available.
+MySQL utilizes multiple CPUs if available as it is fully multithreaded and uses kernel threads.

 - Client/server environment – MySQL Server works in embedded or client/server systems.

 Uses of MySQL

-As we discussed the introduction to MySQL now we are going to learn about the uses of MySQL are as follow:
+As we discussed the introduction to MySQL, now we are going to learn about the uses of MySQL as follows:

-- Mysql is used by Wikipedia, Facebook, Google, Flickr, YouTube, and all famous companies.
+- Wikipedia, Facebook, Google, Flickr, YouTube, and all famous companies use mysql.

-- WordPress, Joomla, Drupal, and all Content Management Systems (CMS) uses MySQL.
+- WordPress, Joomla, Drupal, and all Content Management Systems (CMS) use MySQL.